 The Rise and Fall of Blockbuster Video

-On January 10, 2014, the onetime video-rental titan Blockbuster Video effectively ceased to exist.
-Its 300 remaining company-owned retail locations in the United States closed their doors for the last time on that date, and their Blockbuster By Mail rental service eas taken offline.
+On January 10, 2014, the one-time video rental titan Blockbuster Video effectively ceased to exist.
+Its 300 remaining company-owned retail locations in the United States closed their doors for the last time on that date, and their Blockbuster By Mail rental service was taken offline.

 Response from movie fans was immediate: "Wait a minute...Blockbuster was still a thing?
 Really?"

 If you're old enough to remember the VCR, then you probably also remember when Blockbuster Video was the "go-to" store for movie buffs.
 Throughout the '80s and '90s, their bright blue-and-yellow awnings were visible in nearly every suburban strip mall and small town main street.
 Starting from humble beginnings in Dallas, Texas, in 1985, Blockbuster quickly became the Wal-Mart of the video rental business, experiencing rapid growth throughout the 1990s as they spread across America, then the world.
 At the chain's peak in the early 2000s, Blockbuster boasted a network of 9,000 retail locations around the globe—due mostly to their business model of gobbling up regional video store chains and putting small, local "mom and pop" video shops out of business in the process.